0xArkonomi/Euler-Project/README.md

 # Euler-Project
-Euler Project in JavaScrtipt.
+Euler Project in JavaScrtipt!!
 I will solve the Euler problem to improve my skills in programming.
         <summary><a href="#getting-started">Getting started</a></summary>
         <details>
             <summary><a href="#0-10-problems">0-10 Problems</a></summary>